flexera-public/policy_templates/automation/azure/azure_rbd_from_rg_tag/README.md

-# Azure Rule-Based Dimension From Subscription Tags
+# Azure Rule-Based Dimension From Resource Group Tags

 ## What it does